sukediz/Fitness-Tracker/README.md

 * In GitBash or other command line tool, run `node server.js` to initiate the program.
 This will start the server.

-* Use arrow keys to follow the prompts to complete your desired action.
+* Click "New Workout" to input data relating to your workout.

+* To view Workout progress, click the top left corner "Fitness Tracker Dashboard".

 ### Deployment